Karthik-1221/DMVC-Framework-Notes/README.md

 # DMVC Framework Notes - Beginner to Advanced

-A structured learning resource for the **DMVCFramework** that moves from beginner-friendly fundamentals to advanced topics used in production APIs and web applications.
-DMVCFramework is an open-source Delphi framework for building RESTful services, JSON-RPC APIs, and web applications with MVC architecture, middleware support, authentication features, ORM capabilities, and multiple deployment options.[1][2]
+A structured learning resource for the **DMVCFramework**, covering fundamentals through advanced concepts for building REST APIs and web applications in Delphi.
+This repository also includes supporting Delphi language, architecture, and productivity topics from the provided self-learning document so learners can connect framework knowledge with practical development skills.[1][2][3]

 ## Table of Contents